Rugby League (video game series): History

 The Rugby League franchise started in 2003 when Rugby League was released by Sidhe Interactive and Tru Blu Entertainment.
 This led to Rugby League 2 in late 2005 and the World Cup Edition (a content update of RL2) in 2008.
 In 2009, Wicked Witch Software released two off-series games on the Nintendo DS and PlayStation Portable and Rugby League 3 was released.
 Big Ant Studios in 2010 starting releasing the Rugby League Live series in 2010.
 Rugby League Live 2 followed in 2012, again developed by Big Ant Studios.

 On 31 May 2013, Tru Blu Entertainment announced Rugby League Live 2 would receive an update to the game, the 2013 season pack, developed by Melbourne's Big Ant Studios.
 It features an update to the 2013 season of rugby league; team Kits, roster updates, new 2013 competitions, new and updated stadiums, sponsors and a number of other features and improvements.
 The update was released on 19 June 2013, as DLC on PlayStation 3 and Xbox 360.

 Wicked Witch Software created Rugby League Live 2 for iOS, which was released in 2013 and later on Android.

 Rugby League Live 3 was released by Big Ant Studios in September 2015 on seventh-gen and eighth-gen consoles as well as Microsoft Windows.

 On 9 May 2017, the NRL announced the latest title Rugby League Live 4 which was released on 28 October 2017.

-In 2020, the NRL confirmed that a new Rugby League game is due for release in 2021.
+In 2020, the NRL confirmed that a new Rugby League game is due for release in 2021.The game has since been delayed multiple times, the game is still in production with a currently unknown release date.

+On 1 July 2024, Tru Blu Games announced that Rugby League Live 3 and Rugby League Live 4 would be removed off sale on all platforms due to their NRL license expiry.
+The Publisher stated that the servers would be kept back up.

+On 13 June 2025, Big Ant Studios announced Rugby League 26 for release on 17 July 2025.